 Enhanced’s CEO said the company’s athlete clinical trial data informs its consumer strategy and helps position the brand around “longevity and performance needs.”
 The company is also sponsoring an IRB-approved trial involving 40 elite athletes connected to the inaugural Enhanced Games event in Las Vegas on May 24, 2026.

 That suggests a broader pattern.
 Health and performance brands increasingly want more than audience attention.
-They want proprietary data, owned distribution, and a direct commercial path from spectacle to product purchase.
+They want proprietary data, owned distribution and a direct commercial path from spectacle to product purchase.

 Future implications for consumer biohacking and longevity commerce